darklang/dark/docs/production/what-to-do-if-something-goes-wrong.md

 ### Deliberate DOS or cannot stop the other way

-- You can prevent HTTP traffic to darklang.com, builtwithdark.com, or static.darklang.com or darksa.com by adding AppArmor rules to disable the traffic.
+- You can prevent HTTP traffic to darklang.com, builtwithdark.com, or by adding AppArmor rules to disable the traffic.
 - You can disable queues by adding a scheduling rule (LibDarkInternal).
 Solves crons too.
 - You can safely add launchdarkly flags to anything to be able to selectively disable